wbetterdev/react-native-push-notification/README.md

 ## Example app

 Example folder contains an example app to demonstrate how to use this package.
 The notification Handling is done in `NotifService.js`.
 For Remote notifications, configure your SenderId in `app.json`.
 You can also edit it directly in the app.
-To send Push notifications, you can use the online tool [PushWatch](https://www.pushwatch.com/gcm/).
+To send Push notifications, you can use [Notifications composer](https://console.firebase.google.com/project/_/notification) or [Postman](https://medium.com/android-school/test-fcm-notification-with-postman-f91ba08aacc3).

 Please test your PRs with this example app before submitting them.
 It'll help maintaining this repo.